-Coursework in the 71 SHC program includes instruction in scheduling appointments, coding and processing insurance accounts, billing, collections, and computer operations.
+Coursework in the 47 SHC program and the 71 SHC program includes instruction in scheduling appointments, coding and processing insurance accounts, billing, collections, and computer operations.
 Students also learn to assist with examinations and treatments within the clinical setting, perform routine laboratory procedures and electrocardiography, and administer medication under supervision.
 Medical Assisting focuses on ethical and legal issues associated with patient care.

-The curriculum includes study in anatomy and physiology, six SHC in English, and courses in psychology and humanities/fine arts.
+The associate degree curriculum includes study in anatomy and physiology, six SHC in English, and courses in psychology and humanities/fine arts.

+The diploma curriculum includes study in anatomy and physiology, three SHC in English and courses PC Literacy and CPR/First Aid.
 Craven Community College's Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Programs.